naughtyduk/liquidGL/README.md

 **Release** - `now with real-time support`\*

+> [!IMPORTANT]
+> `liquidGL` is currently in beta and is not yet ready for production use.
+It is recommended to use it for prototyping and testing purposes only.
-`liquidGL` turns any fixed-position element into a perfectly refracted, glossy "glass pane" rendered in WebGL.
+> `liquidGL` turns any fixed-position element into a perfectly refracted, glossy "glass pane" rendered in WebGL.

 <a href="https://liquidgl.naughtyduk.com" target="_blank" rel="noopener noreferrer"><strong>TRY IT OUT</strong></a>